Documentation / Mobile phones

 You can run your tests on Chrome on Android phones.

-We normally recommends using our Docker containers when you run sitespeed.io/Browsertime.
-However driving Android from Docker only works on a Linux host since there’s is no way at the moment to map USB on Mac.
-If you use a Mac Mini or another Mac computer you should use the npm version. try
+We normally recommend using our Docker containers when you run sitespeed.io/Browsertime.
+However, driving Android from Docker only works on a Linux host, since there's no way at the moment to map USB on Mac.
+If you use a Mac Mini or another Mac computer you should use the npm version.

 If you don't use Docker you need to:

-- Make sure to say no to all data collection (on a new Android its something like 4-5 times you need to say no)
+• Make sure to say no to all data collection (on a new Android phone it's something like 4-5 times you need to say no).

-- Update to latest Chrome in the Play Store (log in with your new user)
+• Update to the latest Chrome in the Play Store (log in with your new user).

 Next step is to prepare your phone to be used from a computer.
 To do that you need to enable Developer options: